Vectorly/docs/docs/index.md

 ## Playing Videos

 All videos are hosted on dot Learn's servers.
-When you want to watch a video (after importing the library), you will need to provide the _client token_ (see the examples for each platform below) as a parameter, along with the id of the video you want to load, and it will then download and play the video from the server
+To enable users to watch your videos, you must import the .lrn library into your app/website.
+When you want to watch a video (after importing the library), you will need to provide an _access_token_ (see the examples for each platform below) as a parameter, along with the id of the video you want to load, and it will then download and play the video from the server

-1. (One time) Get a _client token_ from us
-2. Store it in your user's app/website
-3. When you want to play a video, call `lrnPlayer.play(clientToken, videoID, ...)` or the equivalent
+### Access tokens

+To start playing around with the videos, we can provide you a _sandbox token_, but for security reasons, you will need to move to the production flow before integrating it into your life product.

+#### Sandbox testing

+We can provide you with a _sandbox token_, which you use for development / testing purposes.

+While fast and simple for testing, this method _should not be used in production_ as it is _insecure_.
+If the key is stored anywhere in your production app/website, no amount of clever software engineering will prevent a sufficiently motivated hacker from retrieving this token and impersonating your organization.
+To prevent abuse, we limit the number of sandbox transactions per organization per day.

+#### Production flow

+You can provide a _temporary access token_, which will be valid for 10 min.
+You can obtain such a token via an API call from your server, authenticated with your server token.

+To get a _temporary_access_token_, submit a POST request to `https://api.dotlearn.io/auth/video`, sending as the body a JSON object, with the parameters

+    {
+      "server_token": ....,
+      "video_id": .....,
+      "user_id": .....
+    }

+With the id of the video you wish your end user to watch, and the user_id of the user you wish to grant access to the video to, _according to your database records_.
+This will return a the _temporary access token_, which you can then send to your user's device.

+An example flow would be:

+1. Your app sends a request to your server for a temporary access token
+2. Your server then makes a call to `https://api.dotlearn.io/auth/video`
+3. `https://api.dotlearn.io/auth/video` returns a temporary access token to your server
+4. Your server returns the temporary access token to your app

 ### Android